 Later on, we’ve strolled around the city, trying to feel it’s spirit more.
 Dublin has some great examples of Medieval stone architecture (mostly churches), anyone is probably imagining when thinking of Ireland.
 Then, there is a historicist architecture of mostly old residential buildings in the city centre.
 And industrial, late 19th Century brick buildings, that reminded me of London and even Hamburg a bit.
-It’s a city where you can feel high culture in a combination with the working class and an industry.
+It’s a city where you can feel the high culture in combination with the working class and industry.

 I wanted to explore more two Medieval buildings, I especially liked during our tour with Una, St. Patrick’s Cathedral and Christ Church Cathedral.
 They are quite close to each other and the architectural style is also similar.
 I loved the combination of stone architecture and colourful tiles on their floors.
 Also, little stories and legends in both of them.
 You can spend quite some time in them, by watching videos on their history, learning about some famous events happening there or about people that are buried inside them.